Skip to content

 View $[type = "View"]

-Shared and project parameters appear inside values using a consistent pattern.
+Shared and project parameters appear inside values using a consistent pattern — keyed by p_ followed by the parameter GUID:

 "p_8fe8f5ce-4979-4679-b5e0-ccfb362b9059": {